vis-graphics/SciVLAT/README.md

 This is the GitHub repository for the Scientific Visualization Literacy Assessment Test (SciVLAT).

-<a href="https://github.com/vis-graphics/SciVLAT/images">Images</a> folder: This folder contains all the images for the various topics that were selected as part of the SciVLAT.
+<a href="https://github.com/vis-graphics/SciVLAT/tree/main/images">Images</a> folder: This folder contains all the images for the various topics that were selected as part of the SciVLAT.

+<a href="https://github.com/vis-graphics/SciVLAT/tree/main/survey">Survey</a> folder: This folder contains the SciVLAT assessment in PDF form.
+The SciVLAT was administered using Qualtrics.

-<a href="https://github.com/vis-graphics/SciVLAT/survey">Survey</a> folder: This folder contains links to the SciVLAT as well as the expert feedback form to compute the Content Validity Ratio (CVR).
+<a href="https://github.com/vis-graphics/SciVLAT/tree/main/figures">Figures</a> folder: This folder contains all the figures from the paper.